learn-it-in-russian/tldr-ru/pages/common/az.md

 # az

 > The official CLI tool for Microsoft Azure.
-> Some subcommands such as `az login` have their own usage documentation.
+> Some subcommands such as `login` have their own usage documentation.
 > More information: <https://learn.microsoft.com/cli/azure>.

 - Log in to Azure: